Military suicides drop as leaders push new programs | Federal News Network

 WASHINGTON (AP) — Suicides across the active duty U.S. military decreased over the past 18 months, driven by sharp drops in the Air Force and Marine Corps last year and a similar decline among Army soldiers during the first six months of this year, according to a new Pentagon report and preliminary data for 2022.

-The numbers show a dramatic reversal of what had been a fairly steady increase in recent years.
+The numbers show a dramatic reversal of what has been a fairly steady increase in recent years.

 The shift follows...